-6.1 The Fees which are payable under the Terms consist of a Hiring Fee and a Booking Fee which the Customer will pay when Booking of the Classic Vehicle.
-BAC will keep the Booking Fee, and the Hiring Fee will be paid to the Owner in accordance with the Terms.
+6.1 The Fees which are payable under the Terms consist of a Rental Price (including the Booking Fee) and a Service Fee.
+BAC will keep the Service Fee and Booking Fee, and the remaining amount (Rental Price minus Booking Fee) will be paid to the Owner in accordance with the Terms.

-6.2 With the notification which BAC will send to the Owner under clause 2.2, BAC will also notify the Owner of the Hiring fee and the Booking Fee which BAC intends to advertise the Classical Vehicle at on the Website.
+6.2 With the notification which BAC will send to the Owner under clause 2.2, BAC will also notify the Owner of the Rental Price including the Booking Fee which BAC intends to advertise the Classical Vehicle at on the Website.

-6.4 The Booking Fee shall be the entire fee payable on booking of the Classic Vehicle directly from the Customer to BAC through the booking process (“Booking Fee”)
+6.4 The Booking Fee (a percentage of the Rental Price) is the fee payable on booking of the Classic Vehicle directly from the Customer to BAC through the booking process (“Booking Fee”).

 6.5 If VAT is payable, VAT shall be charged at the prevailing rate in the relevant jurisdiction and paid by the Owner and/or the Customer as the case may be.